-Here's How Long You Should Really Wait Between Pregnancies, According to New Research
+Here's How Long You Should Really Wait Between Pregnancies, According to Research

-Mothers should wait at least a year between giving birth and getting pregnant again, according to new research.
-This differs with the World Health Organization’s guidelines, which recommend women wait between 24 and 18 months.
+Mothers should wait at least a year between giving birth and getting pregnant again, according to research published in JAMA Internal Medicine.
+This differs slightly with the World Health Organization’s guidelines, which recommend women wait between 18 and 24 months.

 Smaller gaps between pregnancies can risk premature birth and infant mortality.